Arnie1x/2DTypingShooter/README.md

-# 2D Typing Shooter Game
+# SpaceType

 ## Overview

-This is a simple typing game created using Pygame, a Python library for game development.
-The game challenges players to type displayed words correctly within a certain time frame.
+SpaceType is a 2D Typing Shooter Game created using Pygame, a Python library for game development.
+The game challenges players to type the displayed words correctly within a certain time frame.
-Completing words suuccessfully leads to the words on screen boing shot at and be destroyed from the screen
+Completing words successfully leads to the words on screen being shot at and be destroyed from the screen

 ## Features